rainbowdashlabs/reputation-bot/tags/no_reputation.md

 - You gave reputation to this user recently
 - This user gave reputation to you recently

+Use `Apps > Message Log` to see why no reputation was given.

 To thank a user make sure that:

 - The user has written at least one message after a message of you